-Partitioned Tables and Indexes
+Partitioned tables and indexes

-SQL Server supports table and index partitioning.
-The data of partitioned tables and indexes is divided into units that can be spread across more than one filegroup in a database.
+SQL Server, Azure SQL Database, and Azure SQL Managed Instance support table and index partitioning.
+The data of partitioned tables and indexes is divided into units that may be spread across more than one filegroup in a database or stored in a single filegroup.
+When multiple files exist in a filegroup, data is spread across files using the proportional fill algorithm.
 The data is partitioned horizontally, so that groups of rows are mapped into individual partitions.
 All partitions of a single index or table must reside in the same database.
 The table or index is treated as a single logical entity when queries or updates are performed on the data.

-SQL Server 2017 supports up to 15,000 partitions by default.
+The database engine supports up to 15,000 partitions by default.
 In versions earlier than SQL Server 2012 (11.x), the number of partitions was limited to 1,000 by default.

-Benefits of Partitioning
+Benefits of partitioning

 Partitioning large tables or indexes can have the following manageability and performance benefits.

 You can transfer or access subsets of data quickly and efficiently, while maintaining the integrity of a data collection.
 For example, an operation such as loading data from an OLTP to an OLAP system takes only seconds, instead of the minutes and hours the operation takes when the data is not partitioned.

 You can perform maintenance or data retention operations on one or more partitions more quickly.
 The operations are more efficient because they target only these data subsets, instead of the whole table.
 For example, you can choose to compress data in one or more partitions, rebuild one or more partitions of an index, or truncate data in a single partition.
 You may also switch individual partitions out of one table and into an archive table.